Euthanasia for Amphibians

 Wright KM and Whitaker BR.
 2001.
 Amphibian Medicine and Captive Husbandry.
 Malabar: Krieger Publishing Company.

 Article posted 2005.
-Revised August 2011 (adding clove oil).
-Revised November 2001 (to add details regarding alcohol and clove oil).
+Revised August 2011 (adding clove oil and updated AMVA link).
+Revised November 2011 (to add details regarding alcohol and clove oil).